luigifreda/pyslam/docs/system_overview.md

 This diagram outlines the architecture of the *Semantic Mapping* module.
 At its core is the `semantic_mapping_factory`, which creates semantic mapping instances according to the selected `semantic_mapping_type`.
 Currently, the supported type is `DENSE`, which instantiates either the `SemanticMappingDense` class or the `SemanticMappingDenseProcess` class if `Parameters.kSemanticMappingMoveSemanticSegmentationToSeparateProcess=True`.
 Both these classes extend `SemanticMappingDenseBase` and runs asynchronously in a dedicated thread to process keyframes as they become available.
 In particular, the `SemanticMappingDenseProcess` class offloads semantic segmentation inference to a separate process, thereby making better use of CPU core parallelism.

 `SemanticMappingDense` and `SemanticMappingDenseProcess` integrate semantic information into the SLAM map by leveraging per-keyframe predictions from a semantic segmentation model.
 The segmentation model is instantiated via the `semantic_segmentation_factory`, based on the selected `semantic_segmentation_type`.
-Supported segmentation backends include `DEEPLABV3`, `SEGFORMER`, and `CLIP`, each of which corresponds to a dedicated class (`SemanticSegmentationDeepLabV3`, `SemanticSegmentationSegformer`, `SemanticSegmentationCLIP`) inheriting from the shared `SemanticSegmentationBase`.
+Supported segmentation backends include `DEEPLABV3`, `SEGFORMER`, `CLIP`, `EOV_SEG`, `DETIC` and `ODISE`, each of which corresponds to a dedicated class (`SemanticSegmentationDeepLabV3`, `SemanticSegmentationSegformer`, `SemanticSegmentationCLIP`, `SemanticSegmentationEovSeg`, `SemanticSegmentationDetic`, and `SemanticSegmentationOdise`) inheriting from the shared `SemanticSegmentationBase`.

 The system supports multiple semantic feature representations - such as categorical labels, probability vectors, and high-dimensional feature embeddings - and fuses them into the map using configurable methods like count-based fusion, Bayesian fusion, or feature averaging.